Alaska Department of Fish and Game

 The Buskin, Saltery and Miam Lake drainages all support relatively small runs of steelhead trout.
 This catch-and-release only fishery is open year round, with peak of the return typically occurring in late October.
 In fresh waters of the road system, from November 1 and April 30 only unbaited artificial lures maybe used (with the exception of all road system stocked lakes, Chiniak and Barry Lagoon).

 Dolly Varden offers an excellent wintertime fishing opportunity.
-They can be found over-wintering in fresh waters including lakes or deep pools are commonly caught on flies and pink colored rubber worms.
+They can be found over-wintering in fresh waters including lakes or deep pools and are commonly caught on flies and pink colored rubber worms.
 Buskin Lake has the largest numbers of these excellent sport fish.

 Rainbow trout are annually stocked in over 15 lakes on the Kodiak road system and winter fishing can be excellent in open water or through the ice.
 Some of the more accessible and better producing lakes include Horseshoe, Abercrombie, Lily Pond, Jack, Lee, Aurel and Caroline.
 The daily bag and possession limit is 10 rainbow trout (only 1 may be 20 inches or longer).
 There is not an annual limit or closed fishing season on stocked rainbow trout.
 Rainbow trout fishing is catch and release only in road system lakes that are not currently stocked by ADF&G. Check the current sportfishing regulations booklet for an updated list of stocked lakes.